alkohout/alkohout.github.io/_posts/2025-03-27-data_analysis.md

               <figcaption>Figure 3:
 		The power spectral densities during a storm-generated wave event (a) and during calm seas (b).
 		For each event, the red dashed lines show the output of the unit closest to the ice edge and the yellow furthest from the ice edge.
-		The shaded regions give the 90% confidence intervals
+		The shaded regions give the 90% confidence intervals (<a href="https://www.nature.com/articles/nature13262" target="_blank">Kohout <em>et al.</em> 2014</a>).
 	      </figcaption>
           </figure>
           Thus, our observations suggest that nonlinear energy transfer may need to be considered when modelling the decay of large waves (Hs > 3 m) through sea ice and that small amplitude wave theory cannot simply be extrapolated to large amplitude waves.

           To verify these findings we conducted a much larger experiment during PIPERS.
 	  We again studied the decay rates and display the data in boxplots.
-This time however, the larger dataset allowed us to break the data into long and short peak wave periods and high and low ice concentrations.
+This time however, the larger dataset allowed us to break the data into long and short peak wave periods and high and low ice concentrations (Figure 4).
 	  This showed that generally during this experiment, the total wave energy decayed exponentially through the ice with the rate of decay dependent on ice concentration.
-          These results suggest that the conclusion from the SIPEX-II dataset, that large waves decay linearly, was likely an artefact of analysing a small dataset and comparing data experiencing differing ice conditions (<a href="https://www.cambridge.org/core/journals/annals-of-glaciology/article/observations-of-exponential-wave-attenuation-in-antarctic-sea-ice-during-the-pipers-campaign/A21809218DA23F5DE46CC0D823922A55" target="_blank"> Kohout <em>et al.</em> 2020</a>).
+          These results suggest that the conclusion from the SIPEX-II dataset, that large waves decay linearly, was likely an artefact of analysing a small dataset and comparing data experiencing differing ice conditions (<a href="https://www.cambridge.org/core/journals/annals-of-glaciology/article/observations-of-exponential-wave-attenuation-in-antarctic-sea-ice-during-the-pipers-campaign/A21809218DA23F5DE46CC0D823922A55" target="_blank">Kohout <em>et al.</em> 2020</a>).
           <figure class="img-left" style="max-width: 20%">
               <img src="/assets/images/kohout_etal_20.jpg"
                    alt="Wave decay plots">